Introduction

 For many years I have also made paintings dealing with the experience of being close to people with addictions/personality disorders and of the personal pain those relationships can causes.

-I am currently working on a new series of paintings dealing with the subject.
-The plan is to have a new body of work to show by the end of the year.
+I have now had several exhibitions of a series I called, ‘My beloved addict’ in Copenhagen and in Aarhus.
 The purpose of the work is to create dialogue and understanding between people in addiction and those who suffer as a result of someone else’s addiction.
-Hopefully it can open up further dialogue and potentially lead towards healing. [watch this space].
+Hopefully it can open up further dialogue and potentially lead towards healing.

 My ‘Art Philosophy’ is to be excellent in the areas of Innovation (creativity), Craftsmanship (skills) and Substance (content) and believe that my ongoing interest in the human figure, human nature and human issues is the thread that holds my work together if not the medium.